Ashbel Smith: Texas diplomat and secretary of state

 In President Sam Houston's second term (1841–1844), Dr. Smith was Minister Plenipotentiary from the Republic of Texas to the United Kingdom of Great Britain and Ireland and France, residing in London and Paris, respectively.
 He also traveled to Rome on a diplomatic mission to Pope Gregory XVI.
 In Europe, Smith secured ratification of a treaty of amity and commerce between England and Texas and improved the Republic's relations with France, which had been ruffled by the so-called Pig War.
 On his return from Europe in 1845, Smith was appointed Secretary of State by President Anson Jones.
 With the possibility of annexation by the United States Smith worked to give the people of Texas a choice between remaining an independent republic and being annexed.
 To facilitate this, he negotiated a treaty, in which Mexico recognized the independence of Texas, won in 1836, and in return Texas would not be annexed by another country.
 This treaty, known as the Cuevas-Smith treaty, angered many Texans who were strong supporters of annexation, and Smith was burned in effigy by citizens of Galveston and San Felipe.
 This treaty was rejected by the Texan Congress which preferred the annexation resolutions, and thus, Texas was annexed by the United States on December 29, 1845, and became the 28th state of the Union in early 1846.

+Smith served the Republic of Texas as chargé d'affaires to England and France from 1842 through 1844.
+Alleging that England was conspiring with the Republic of Mexico against Texas, Smith filed a formal diplomatic protest to Lord Aberdeen.
+England, at that time, was constructing two warships for Mexico, which Smith cited as evidence of a possible invasion of Texas.
+As a matter of fact, Mexico had not yet recognized the Texas government.
+Andrew J. Torget wrote, "Smith feared an alliance of Mexican nationalists and British anti-abolitionists, would, left unchecked, guaranteed future invasions of Texas."

+While British international policy generally encouraged abolition in other countries, Lord Aberdeen pledged that England would not interfere with slavery, even while he admitted publicly that abolition of slavery in Texas would be desirable.
+Furthermore, Aberdeen was in communication with abolitionists in Texas, such as Stephen Pearl Andrews.
+Texas abolitionists were optimistic about their cause and reported that Texas would remain an independent republic, but one which would abolish slavery.
+Lord Aberdeen, however, dispatched England's consul in Galveston to investigate this claim, William Kennedy.
+Kennedy pointed out that the population of enslaved persons in Texas was growing and the manumission was rare, concluding that there was no broad abolitionist sentiment in Texas.
+Smith carefully tracked these communications between English diplomats and Texas abolitionists, and made defense of slavery and the cotton trade as his two preoccupations.
+Meanwhile, Lord Aberdeen continued his reassurances to Smith that England would not meddle in Texas domestic affairs, which satisfied Smith in 1843.